 - Drink in moderation.
 If you don’t drink, don’t start drinking for potential health benefits.

 - Avoid sedentary living.
 Choose physical activities over sedentary ones.

-- Reliance on convenience foods or ultra processed foods.
+- Eat fresh foods instead of relying on convenience foods or ultra processed foods.

 Schedule wellness exams